joeedh/sculpt-blender/doc/guides/TriMeshDesign.md

 highly dependent on the compiler sucessfully inlining some extremely sphagetti-like C++ template code.
 GCC and Clang do; msvc does not.

 Hopefully I won't end up needing this library.
-If not I may try porting some of the features I want into my old BLI_smallhash library.
+If I do need it I may try porting some of the features I want into my old BLI_smallhash library.

 # CustomData